 Every misread on this page compounds six layers deep — this is the only chapter where typos in your vocabulary become losses in your account.

 Three level types: hold (engulfment body), break (range wick extreme), origin (failed break that flipped).
-THREE LEVEL TYPES · WORKING AS A PAIR HOLD body of engulfed candle BREAK outer wick of the range flip ORIGIN break that did opposite
+THREE LEVEL TYPES · WORKING AS A PAIR HOLD body of engulfed candle wick top BREAK outer wick of the range flip ORIGIN break that did opposite

 Hold = body line of an engulfment.
 Break = wick extreme of a range.
 Origin = a break that reversed instead of continuing.